ATL-Research/incremental-class2relational/models/singleCorrectnessTests.md

 2. set the name of Family to null
 *expected transformation behavior*
-	- update Table name
-	(:question:) update all tables that use Table name (multi-valued attributes) with default value?
+	1. update Table name :new:with default values (:question:) update all tables that use Table name (multi-valued attributes) with default value?

+	:new:**OR**

+   	2. :new:ignore rule (no table created and no multivalued table created)

+   	:new: problems -> objectid of Family table has no type

+   	:new: problems ->

-3. change firstname to multi-valued (setting it true)
+4. change firstname to multi-valued (setting it true)
 *expected transformation behavior*
 	- delete column of table Person +
 	- create table for firstnames with foreign keys

-4. change emailAdresses to single-valued (setting it to false)
+5. change emailAdresses to single-valued (setting it to false)
 *expected transformation behavior*
 	- delete table for emailAdresses + create column in table

-5. set type of firstname null
+6. set type of firstname null
 *expected transformation behaviors*
 	1. remove column (null value behavior 2)
 	**OR**